Home insurance is a necessity for nearly every homeowner, but it's often an afterthought. The home buying process is stressful!

 What if they’ve had trouble paying out claims before?

-Rather than taking the risk and having your own bad experience, turn to rating agencies and customer service sites to gauge the quality of a provider.
+Rather than taking the risk and having your own bad experience, turn to financial ratings from rating agencies and reviews on customer service sites to gauge the quality of a provider.
 Organizations like Consumer Affairs and Better Business Bureau give reviews of insurance companies and allow for customer comments.

 When reading reviews and comments, homeowners should keep the following in mind: